 How does it work?

-You can apply to have your Polish citizenship confirmed by proving your heritage and by satisfying eligibility criteria set by the Polish government.
-Your application form needs to be accompanied by your ancestral and personal documents, translated into Polish.
-Your birth and certificate also needs to be registered in Poland before you can apply for an EU passport.
+You can apply to reclaim your German citizenship through descent by proving your heritage and by satisfying eligibility criteria set by the German government.
+Your application form needs to be accompanied by your ancestral and personal documents, translated into German.

-Most people whose parents, grandparents or great-grandparents were born in Poland qualify for Polish citizenship through descent.
-In essence you need to have at least one ancestor who:
+Many people whose parents, grandparents or great-grandparents were born in Germany qualify for German citizenship through descent.

 How can Polaron help me?